7-Segment Displays: Pinout, Working, Applications

 In this example, the numTable array holds the data required to turn on the appropriate segments for each digit.

-For multi-digit displays, the simplest way to control multiple 7-segment displays is through multiplexing.
+For multi-digit displays, the simplest way to control multiple 7-segment displays is through multiplexing, another way is Arduino library.

 Multiplexing Technique